IT3038C/IT3038C.github.io/docs/week-7.md

 }
 ```

 Run it to make sure it works.
-Now, let’s debug.
-Set the breakpoint at the ‘for’ loop.
+Now, let's debug.
+Set the breakpoint at the 'for' loop.

 Notice how we can hover over all of the variable at any time and get the value for that variable at that point in time.